Structurally Different Neural Network Blocks for the Segmentation of Atrial and Aortic Perivascular Adipose Tissue in Multi-centre CT Angiography Scans: Methodology

-\paragraph{Swin block:} Swin transformer~\cite{liu2021swin} with shifted windows boosted the performance of ViT-based models due to its ability to capture both global and local information.
+Swin transformer~\cite{liu2021swin} with shifted windows has boosted the performance of ViT-based models due to its ability to capture global and local information.
 We employ the Swin block to see its compatibility with other CNN-based blocks and how well it performs in conjunction.
-The block consists of a linear normalization, regular and window partitioning multi-head attention (W-MSA and SW-MSA, respectively), and MLP, with skip connections as shown in Figure~\ref{fig:blocks}(b) and Equation 2 (left) in the Supplementary Materials.
+The block consists of a linear normalization, regular and window partitioning multi-head attention (W-MSA and SW-MSA, respectively), and MLP, with skip connections as shown in Figure~\ref{fig:blocks}(b) and Equation~\ref{equation:swin}.

+The outputs of the Swin block are computed in the sequential layers of $l$ and $l+1$ as:

+where $\hat{z}^l$ and $z^l$ are the outputs of the modules, W-MSA and SW-MSA denote regular and window partitioning multi-head self-attention modules, respectively, MLP is multi-layer perceptrons, and LN is a layer normalization.